-My other scholarly research has been published in International Security, the Journal of Conflict Resolution, International Relations, Ethnopolitics, and International Migration.
+My other scholarly research has been published in International Security, the Journal of Conflict Resolution, Foreign Policy Analysis, International Relations, Ethnopolitics, and International Migration.

 I was previously an Assistant Professor of Political Science at Fordham University and, before that, at the University at Albany, SUNY.
 I have also served as the Executive Director of the Midwest International Policy Institute, as well as working in foreign policy and strategy at the United Nations, the National Democratic Institute, and the Democratic Progressive Party (Taiwan), among others.